jamesthomasdavidson/FAT_System/README.md

 commands are:

-list - will list out contents of root directory info - will list out Superblock and FAT info copytoimg - will copy file from working directory onto img file copytolocal - will copy file from img to working directory quit - will exit the program
+disklist - will list out contents of root directory diskinfo - will list out Superblock and FAT info diskput - will copy file from working directory onto img file diskget - will copy file from img to working directory quit - will exit the program

-This program has the framework layed down to implement different directories and directory navigation on the img file.
+This program has the framework layed down to implement directory navigation/creation on the img file.
 I didn't finish it however, but it is there.

 PS Dont understand why the spacing and indentation is really weird, everything was converted to spaces before upload.